eaton/fyi-migration/README.md

 ## Projects

 This is a very, very wacky grab bag and covers things I've done for funsies as well as work projects.
+Some of these will end up as line-item entries while others will get a dedicated page, or even multiple pages.

 - [ ] Insert Content Here
 - [ ] Christian Rightcast
+- [ ] A Very Special Episode
 - [ ] Quarantoons
 - [ ] Web Sites
 - [ ] The Icebox (my extremely old sites)